Agilemania

 Value stream identification is a crucial step in the Lean process.
 It allows you to identify waste or variances within your organization.
 If you do not have a value stream, figuring out which steps are causing problems may be challenging.
 This is why many organizations use the lean methodology.

+It allows them to determine if they are improving efficiency and productivity while reducing waste (value).
 As a project manager and team lead, you must identify what you want in the value stream.
 This article aims to provide you with some tips on correctly identifying the value stream.

+Value stream identifications are lists of processes companies take to provide a product or service to customers.
 Manufacturing a product, processing an order, approving a loan, admitting a patient, or delivering a professional service are all examples of process stages.
 Value stream identifications highlight a corporation's process step by step, helping marketing teams, management teams, and other workers to understand each internal process and how it contributes to the firm.

 A team can find any operations that help make deliveries faster or parts that slow total production speed by examining a value stream.
 Each stage of the value stream identification process stresses various efficiency, shortcomings, potential delay causes, and redesign possibilities.
 In addition, because value stream identifications reveal which employees contribute to which parts of a system, they may be helpful in job reallocation within departments.
 There are four different types of value streams, including.